makeabhishek/Wave-Equation/Introduction.md

   (+) Adjoint state gradient estimation in frequency domain [Pratt et al./ 1998, Plessix 2006] \
   (+) Adjoint state gradient estimation using perturbation theory [Tarantola, 2005, Mora 1987, Plessix 2006]. \

-Adjoint state method is a computationally chep method to calculate the gradient and this apraoch can be applied to other fields also.
+Adjoint state method is a computationally chep method to calculate the gradient and this apraoch can be applied to other fields also. \

+Unfortunatelly this Adjoint state method works for linear problem, however the real senarios are non-linear, so the adjoint state approach may not really work.\
+  (+) Global optimisation method can be used in non-linear case to implement FWI.

+ ## Lets consider 2D acosutic wave equation